How to Build a Schedule to Help You Keep Track of Everything

 - Your shifts at work

-- Regular study sessions (if you have no homework, use these times to get ahead with review or with a big project)
+- Regular study sessions (if you have no homework, use these times to review material or work on an upcoming project)

 This weekly schedule below (made using spreadsheet software) is an example of what you can do.
 Note that this student used colour-coding to help make things more visually organized.
 Green is her personal time, blue is her scheduled classes and pink is her study time.
 She can also clearly see white spaces where she has flexible time to add in other activities as they come up.